tukue/SearchEngineAalyzer/docs/simplified-vercel-cd.md

-# Simplified CD Pipeline for Express + Vite on Vercel
+# Simplified CD Pipelines for Express + Vite and Next.js on Vercel

-This guide explains how to set up and operate a minimal continuous deployment pipeline for a single-repo Express + Vite application on Vercel.
+This guide explains how to run side-by-side continuous deployment pipelines for the Express + Vite stack and the optional Next.js variant in this repository.
+Each framework has its own dependencies, build commands, and Vercel project so teams can iterate independently without cross-breaking installs.

 ## 1. Deployment Flow (High Level)
-- **Pull Requests**: Every PR creates an isolated **Preview Deployment**.
-Vercel auto-builds from the PR branch and posts a preview URL.
-Environment variables scoped to “Preview” are used.
+- **Pull Requests**: Every PR creates a Preview Deployment for **each project** (Express+Vite and Next.js).
+Preview-scoped environment variables are used automatically.
-- **`main` branch**: Merges or direct pushes to `main` trigger a **Production Deployment**.
-Vercel promotes the build to the production domain and uses “Production” environment variables.
+- **`main` branch**: Merges or direct pushes to `main` promote a Production Deployment per project, using Production env vars for that project.
-- **Vercel automation**: Vercel handles build orchestration, serverless packaging for the `api/` folder, static hosting for the `client/` build, preview URLs, and GitHub status checks.
-No extra CI is required unless you want tests before deploy.
+- **Vercel automation**: Vercel handles builds, serverless packaging for `api/` (Express) or Next.js route handlers, static hosting for Vite output, preview URLs, and GitHub status checks.
-- **Alternate variants**: If you need a separate variant (e.g., white-label or enterprise edition), create a second Vercel project that points to the same repo but uses a different root directory or env var set.
-Each project will still auto-create previews for PRs and deploy `main` to its own production domain.
+- **Framework split**: Use two Vercel projects—one rooted at the repo root for Express + Vite, and another rooted at `/next` for the Next.js variant.
+Each installs only its own dependencies and runs its own build pipeline.
-- **Optional CI gate before deploy**: Add a lightweight GitHub Actions workflow (see §6) to run lint/tests on pull requests and `main` pushes.
-Vercel will wait for required status checks to pass before shipping.
+- **Optional CI gate before deploy**: Add a lightweight GitHub Actions workflow (see §6) to run lint/tests on PRs and `main` pushes.
+Mark it as a required check in Vercel if desired.

 ## 2. Vercel Configuration
 ### Repository structure